pcraciunoiu/embrangler_pelican/content/posts/2016-05-15-what-is-the-real-cause-of-procrastination.md

 So here's my advice: just develop beliefs according to your values.
 What's most important to you?
 Do your beliefs protect or stifle acting according to those values?

-# Back to motivation and willpower
+# Summary: back to motivation and willpower

 I digress.
 Here's the summary: act first, and take a small step at a time.
 Motivation will come.
 Even when you feel certain that it won't.
 Focus on the present, on that small action.